openfiesta/Low-Resources-Biosensing/nCov/Useful scripts/README.md

 ### Mutation Analysis pipeline

+Before starting: All the scripts have being wrote in Python for Jupyter lab (https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

+We are working with the GISAID nCov database (https://www.gisaid.org/) taking into account only the high coverage sequences.
+At the date of the first trials this comprises 8124 sequences worldwide.

 #### Sequences joiner

 1) Create a folder named "seq" in the same directory of the script "SeqJoiner.ipynb"